 - Synthetic Blend Oil: This blend of synthetic and conventional oils offers the best of both solutions for improved performance in more extreme instances.

-Does your dashboard tell you your car needs an oil change?
-Do the levels look low?
-Reach out to DaSilva’s for this and other routine car maintenance.
-To make an appointment, give us a call today.
+Does your dashboard indicate your car needs an oil change?
+DaSilva’s can handle this and other routine maintenance.
+Contact our Naugatuck location to schedule an appointment!